Audio Bitrate Explained: 128 kbps vs 320 kbps Quality

 • 320 kbps: Approximately 7 MB

-MP3 uses lossy compression, meaning it permanently discards some audio data to reduce file size.
+MP3 uses lossy compression — it permanently discards some audio data to reduce file size.
 The bitrate determines how much data is kept versus discarded.
-Lower bitrates discard more information, affecting sound quality.
+Lower bitrates discard more information, which affects sound quality.

 128 kbps: When to Use Low Bitrate